UnitTestBot/kosat/docs/trail.md

 ## Trail

-We store all decision literals and ones concluded from propagation in order they were assigned.
+SAT solver stores all decision literals and ones concluded from propagation in order they were assigned.
 Array with this literals is called `trail`.
 Thus, the current partial assignment is directly visible in `trail`.